 Honors is for students with demonstrated ability to work on a research project under the supervision of a faculty member.
-Minimum 3.33 cumulative GPA and a minimum 3.5 major GPA.
 Students undertaking an honors thesis must have had at least one (and preferably two) intermediate or advanced courses at Kenyon in the topic area.
 Endorsement of the project by the proposed thesis advisor is mandatory before submitting an application for honors.
 Previous completion of a research paper in art history (preferably in the area of honors specialization) is essential.
-Meeting the minimum GPA does not automatically qualify a student for Honors.
-Typically, if a student has written an exceptionally well-researched and well-written art history paper, and meets the other criteria for acceptance into Honors, a professor might suggest that the student undertake a related topic as an honors thesis.
+Meeting the minimum GPA does not automatically qualify a student for honors.
+Typically, if a student has written an exceptionally well-researched and well-written art history paper, and meets the other criteria for acceptance into honors, a professor might suggest that the student undertake a related topic as an honors thesis.
 Alternately, students can discuss pursuing an honors thesis with their academic advisor and a potential thesis advisor.
 The project must be supervised by an art history professor who agrees and is available to serve as the honors thesis advisor and whose interests and expertise coincide with the proposed project.
 In either case, the student then works closely with the thesis advisor to develop a project proposal to be submitted to the art history faculty.
 Departmental approval must be obtained during the spring semester preceding work on the thesis.
+A minimum 3.33 cumulative grade-point average and a minimum 3.5 GPA in the major are required.
 Permission of instructor and department chair are required.